assaftenen/delivery/README.md

 ## GENERAL

-  -- Angular Material as UI library.
+  - Angular Material as UI library.

-  -- State Management - Ngrx
+  - State Management - Ngrx

-  -- Each feature data is managed by Facade service that wrap actions, reducer, effects and selectors and all components IO
+  - Each feature data is managed by Facade service that wrap actions, reducer, effects and selectors and all components IO

-  -- Core module wrap core services and Auth module (which can be scaled up)
+  - Core module wrap core services and Auth module (which can be scaled up)

-  -- Shared module  wrap  Material module and shared elements
+  - Shared module  wrap  Material module and shared elements

-  -- Feature folder (hold the order delivery module )
+  - Feature folder - hold the  order delivery module which is a Lazy loading module using routing guard

-  -- Order delivery module is  a lazy one, router is guarded.

-  -- Order delivery component is container container that inject only the related Facade
+  - Order delivery component is container container that inject only the related Facade (as the Auth one)

-  -- Auth token is been saved to local storage and and been added to request Authorization header.
+  - Auth token is been saved to local storage and and been added to request Authorization header.

 ## TASK (Copy + Status)
 Front-end task

 Please read all the instructions before you start…Your challenge (if you choose to accept it...) is as follow:

 ---